terrytangyuan/terrytangyuan.github.com/_posts/2016-02-12-autoplotly-intro.markdown

 <div class="myIframe"><iframe src="/data/plots/autoplotly/pca-plotly-composable.html"></iframe></div>

+In addition, Tyler's excellent post [PCA in a tidy(verse) framework](https://tbradley1013.github.io/2018/02/01/pca-in-a-tidy-verse-framework/) does a great job demonstrating the extensibility using the combination of `broom`, `ggplot2`, and `ggfortify`.

 We can also stack multiple plots generated from `autoplotly()` together in a single view using `subplot()`, two interactive splines visualizations with different degree of freedom are stacked into one single view in the following example: